KantBStoppd/MultiMac/README.md

    - Format each slice
    - Run `createinstallmedia` for each installer

-Progress and logs appear in the UI and in:
+Progress and logs appear in the UI

 ---